terrorizer1980/litmus/Running-acceptance-tests.md

 pdk bundle exec rake litmus:install_module
 ```

-*Note: If you are interactively modifying code and testing, this step must be ran after your changes are made and before you run your tests.*
+*Note: If you are interactively modifying code and testing, this step must be run after your changes are made and before you run your tests.*

 You will see output similar to: